kalyany1/list-search-wp/README.md

 Simple search on a list.
 Datagrid with paging is implemented.

-First download the packages using the "npm install"
+First download all the required packages using the "npm install".

+Make sure you have the mentioned List (Employee) and its respective columns (Title,Id,ccEmployee,ccEmployeeType,CCVintageYear,ccSalary,ccStartDate).
+Check EmployeesUI.tsx file.

 ### Building the code